 Some classical freelance work includes content writing, copy editing, marketing/PR services or social media marketing, business consulting, graphic design, photography, web development, virtual personal assistant, and translation & interpreting.

-You can work on clients from all over the world or offer you services to German companies and private clients.
+You can work with clients from all over the world or offer your services to German companies and private clients.
 This way you still can work in English choosing your clients and let them choose you on the platforms like Upwork or Freelancer.com

 This isn’t an option for everybody, but the opportunities are growing by the month, as more businesses are running online also companies embrace technology and learn to manage their teams online.